sgrif/talks/Pokemon And Empathy/presentation.md

 let dex_id = 0u8;
 let index = dex_id - 1; // underflows to 255
 unsafe {
-  // MON_DATA has 151 entries, so this is a buffer overrund let data = MON_DATA.get_unchecked(index)
+  // MON_DATA has 151 entries, so this is a buffer overrun let data = MON_DATA.get_unchecked(index)
 }
 ```